 REACH – Resources for Educational Achievement, Collaboration and Health – raises the capacity of Jewish day schools (pre-K through high school) by helping them to provide students with high-quality, specialized services that are administered, implemented and funded in a coordinated, strategic fashion.

 REACH is a collaborative effort of the Jewish Federation of Metropolitan Chicago and Associated Talmud Torahs of Chicago, and is being administered by, along with Jewish Child & Family Services, Sinai, Associated Talmud Torahs and the Community Foundation for Jewish Education REACH was developed in response to a challenge by the Michael Reese Health Trust to create a sustainable and more comprehensive infrastructure for providing specialized services in the Jewish day schools.

 - professional development for teachers and school staff

 - diagnostic testing

 - health, nutrition and mental health services

 These services are each adapted and administered to meet the varying needs, cultures, and ideologies of the day schools and the families they serve.

-We are honored to be named one of 21 leading Jewish organizations in the Midwest in the Midwest Edition of the ’14-’15 Slingshot Guide.
-Read more.
+REACH is honored to be named one of 21 leading Jewish organizations in the Midwest, in the Midwest Edition of the Slingshot Guide 2014-2015.